shamimakhurshid76/Online-Furniture/README.md

 ## ⚖️ License & Intellectual Property
 - **Code:** This project is licensed under the [MIT License](LICENSE).
-- **Designs & Media:** All furniture designs, product photography, and branding are the intellectual property of **Mr. Nadeem & Bhola Sofa Centre**.
+- **Designs & Media:** All furniture designs, product photography, and branding are the intellectual property of **Mr. Nadeem **.
 Unauthorized use of images for commercial purposes is strictly prohibited.

 ## 📞 Contact
 **Owner:** Mr. Nadeem